-Augmented reality delivers a promise towards a better future.
-In fact, AR is considered one of today’s booming technologies.
-By 2030, the AR market is expected to be worth more than $76 billion as its scope of use will expand even further, not just in gaming but also in other sectors like education, business, and healthcare.
+Augmented reality (AR) is considered one of today’s booming technologies.
+By 2030, the AR market is expected to be worth more than $76 billion.
+Its scope of use will expand even further, not just in gaming but also in other sectors like education, business, and healthcare.

-In what ways can AR help the healthcare sector?
-It’s time to find out how AR technology can benefit both patients and healthcare providers.
+What are the implications of AR in healthcare?
+It’s time to find out how augmented reality and other forms of medical technology can benefit both patients and healthcare providers.

 Table of Contents